cosimameyer/awesome-pyladies-blogs/CONTRIBUTING.md

 It has a similar goal and collects PyLadies blogs.
 This includes those who identify as a minority gender (including but not limited to cis/trans women, trans men, non-binary, genderqueer, & agender).
 It would be great to have contributions to this list!
 If you identify with PyLadies and have a blog, please add yourself.

-With your submission, you agree that these entries will be used for the [PyLadies' Mastodon bot](https://botsin.space/@pyladies_bot), which will post (new) PyLadies' bot entries to promote the work of PyLadies around the world.
+With your submission, you agree that these entries will be used for the [PyLadies' Mastodon bot](https://botsin.space/@pyladies_bot), which will post (new) PyLadies' blog entries to promote the work of PyLadies around the world.

 # Contributing Checklist